How to Make Billions of Copies of a DNA Segment

 Paternity testing

-Detection of pathogenic organisms (e.g., bacteria, viruses)
+Detection of pathogenic organisms in clinical samples

 Why it matters